-CDL Suspensions Put Your Job at Risk
+Speeding Tickets Put Your CDL and Job at Risk

 Commercial driving frequently involves crossing state lines, and it is imperative that CDL holders realize that the above license suspensions apply whether the violations occur out-of-state as well as within New York State.

 CDL holders are held to a stricter standard than drivers with regular licenses.
-Offenses that are usually considered run of the mill traffic tickets for regular drivers are classified as “serious traffic violations” for commercial drivers.
+Offenses that are usually considered run-of-the-mill traffic tickets for regular drivers are classified as “serious traffic violations” for commercial drivers.